 Yes, all of our models are cupped to some degree.
 Some deeper than others.
 We do this to help control the requested weight of each bat.
 A cupped bat will not weaken a bat.
 In fact we can use a slightly heavier bat blank to make a cupped bat as opposed to an uncupped bat.
 Any time we can use a heavier bat blank in production, we are using a harder and stronger piece of wood.

+Not finding the answer to your question above?
 Submit your questions about MaxBat products or a variety of baseball related topics.
-Your question will then be filtered by subject and answered by a Pro Player, Coach, Instructor, Agent, Scout, or a MaxBat representative within a week.
+Your question will then be filtered by subject and answered by a Pro Player, Coach, Instructor, Agent, Scout or a MaxBat representative within a week.
 Please be as specific as possible.